IABTechLab/uid2docs/docs/sharing/sharing-use-cases.md

 The secure sharing workflow allows you to share raw UID2s securely with trusted partners in many different ways.
 For example, here are some sample scenarios where a sender wants to share UID2s with a receiver:

 - A publisher (sender) sends a UID2 token via the bid stream to a DSP (receiver).
-If you're a publisher, this is the only use case.
 For details, see [Sharing for Publishers](sharing-publishers.md).
 - A measurement partner (sender) sends a UID2 token to an advertiser (receiver) via Amazon Simple Storage Service (S3).
 - A DSP (sender) sends a UID2 token to an advertiser (receiver) via reporting.

-These scenarios, and others, are represented in the following diagram.(**GWH_KT (7/14) Diagram update to come.**)
+These scenarios, and others, are represented in the following diagram.

 ![Illustration of Sharing Use Cases](images/UID2_Sharing_Diagram_UseCases.png)